rust-lang/rfcs/text/0000-feature-metadata.md

 [unresolved-questions]: #unresolved-questions

--   If we use the semantics as-written, should there be a `--allow-private-features` flag?
-Or how should a user opt in?
 -   Rather than being consistent with `rustdoc` and accepting markdown, should the `doc` key be consistent with `package.description` and only support plain text?
 This RFC proposes making this decision at time of implementation, the challenges of supporting markdown are better understood.
+-   Are the semantics of `public` proposed in this RFC suitable?
+Should private features be usable in examples or integration tests without a `--features` argument?
+-   Should there be a simple `--allow-private-features` flag that allows using all features, such as for crater runs?
+This can be decided during implementation.
+-   How should `since` work with the `deprecated` key?
+This can be decided during implementation or droped entirely.

-It is worth noting that not all of these feature flags need to be made available at once. `enables` needs to be implemented first, but support for all others could be added over time.
+It is worth noting that not all of these new keys need to be made available at once. `enables` needs to be implemented first, but support for all others could be added over time.

 # Future possibilities